Connor9994/Dale_and_Dawson_Task_Generator/README.md

-# Dale-Dawson-Task-Generator---Slacker-Edition
+# Dale & Dawson Task Generator

-A Python Tkinter application that generates authentic task lists from the game "Dale &amp; Dawson Stationery Supplies" to help players maintain their cover as normal specialists while secretly slacking.
+A Python Tkinter application that generates authentic task lists from the game "Dale & Dawson Stationery Supplies" to help players maintain their cover as normal specialists while secretly slacking.

+## Features

+- **Authentic Game Tasks**: Uses real task names and descriptions from the actual game
+- **Smart Task Selection**: Automatically limits slacker tasks to maximum 1 per generation
+- **Visual Task Coding**: Blue for specialist tasks, Red for slacker tasks
+- **Professional UI**: Clean, office-appropriate interface
+- **One-Click Generation**: Refresh tasks instantly

+## Installation

+1. Ensure you have Python 3.6+ installed
+2. Clone this repository
+3. Run `python D&D_Task_Generator.py`

+## Usage

+Run the application and keep the window visible on your screen.
+Click "Generate New Tasks" to get a fresh set of 3 tasks.
+The color coding helps you identify which tasks are actual work (blue) and which are slacker activities (red).

+For slacker tasks you may want to verbally explain "It's making me turn off your antivirus, but I'm going to turn it right back on, okay?"

+## Task Lists

+**Specialist Tasks**:
+- Back to basics
+- Cats also need to eat!
+- Doc Dispatch
+- Duplicate Dispatch
+- Fresh Firmware
+- OCD
+- Operation Shred
+- Ream Reload
+- Report Relay
+- Sales Confirmation
+- Warehouse Wishlist
+- Where's the janitor?
+- Wipe Assistance

+**Slacker Tasks**:
+- Caffeine Boost
+- The Mines Won't Sweep Themselves!
+- I'm a Cat Person!
+- Call of Nature
+- Refreshment Recess

+## Disclaimer

+This is a fan-made tool and not officially affiliated with the game developers.
+Use responsibly!